Living With Endometriosis

 The following represents statements made about endometriosis through the years.
-Many of these are still told to young girls and women today.
+Many of these are still told to us today, even and especially by our doctors.
 Read through each one, and note how your brain initially answers the question: Fact or Myth?

 You may be surprised.